 Then Tom Cruise was in front of me.
 I was nerd-gasming.
 He was all smiles; that iconic billboard smile was turned toward me.
 I thanked him for coming and doing this.
 He shook my hand and then said he was having a blast.

 He said he was having a great time making Bill Paxton quote lines from old movies.
 Bill slid over to listen.
 Tom loved hearing Bill say: Game over, Man.
 And they both said it to me.
 Wow, I felt special.
 But they treated EVERYONE like that.
 No was being rushed through the line.

 Then I had Tom’s autograph in my grubby little hands.

 Next was Bill Paxton.
-I mentioned I saw in just a couple of days earlier.
+I mentioned I saw him just a couple of days earlier.
 He said, that’s right he remembered.
 I brought up the comment about a couple of other projects.
-I said that this movie was one of those projects.
+I said that this movie must be one of those projects.
 He smiled and said, yes, that cat is out of the bag.

 I left the line and walked on air for 10 or 15 minutes.
 I had other places to be but I know this was the apex.
 I couldn’t wait to show the wife.